 (a) archiving purposes in the public interest, (b) scientific or historical research purposes, or (c) statistical purposes.

-The collection is administered through our library catalogue, which can be searched online. www.itmacatalogues.ie.
+The collection is administered through our library and archival catalogues, which can be searched online.

 For more information on ITMA’s handling of data please read the ITMA Notice and Take-Down Procedure and the ITMA data protection policy